Back to Learning Center

 The millennial generation has changed that order.
 Both inside and outside the context of a divorce, this decision carries with it a variety of legal ramifications.

 The millennial generation is now between the ages of twenty-three and thirty-eight.
 They encompass the largest generation living today and the largest in the history of the United States.
-While the older part of the generation is still reeling from the Great Recession and housing crisis , the tail end has only recently entered the workforce, and like their older millennial cohorts, are facing financial struggles.
+While the older part of the generation is still reeling from the Great Recession and housing crisis , the tail end has only recently entered the workforce, and like their older millennial cohorts, is facing financial struggles.
 Weighted down by high amounts of student loan debt, and facing a challenging job market saturated with baby boomers eluding retirement, millennials are more unsure about their future and are more likely to delay marriage.

-Faced with skyrocketing home prices, low inventory, and unsteady mortgage rates, millennial couples (married or not) are scrapping together funds to buy a home and need to know that their investment is sound and their interests are protected.
+Faced with skyrocketing home prices, low inventory, and unsteady mortgage rates, millennial couples (married or not) are scraping together funds to buy a home and need to know that their investment is sound and their interests are protected.

 Michelle (32) and Patrick (34) were in a relationship for eight years before getting married.
 Patrick proposed to Michelle on Christmas Day in 2012, but the couple decided to have a long engagement to save up for their wedding.
 In January 2013, Patrick purchased the home of their dreams, secured a mortgage, and put both in his name.
-The couple bought the house with the idea that this would be a long term investment for them both and that purchasing before marriage was a good financial investment for them both.
+The couple bought the house with the idea that this would be a long-term investment for them both and that purchasing before marriage was a good financial investment for them both.

 In March 2013, they moved in and a year later were married.
 Prior to marriage, they each paid half of the mortgage and bills from their own personal accounts.
 After the wedding, they paid the bills from a joint bank account.
 In May 2019, Patrick filed for divorce.